01 of 03

 02 of 03

 Kids have been going crazy over this attraction since 1948.
-In fact, I know several adults who would do it if they could.
 They even have miniature covered wagon rides just to amp up that cute factor.

 Online reviewers have mixed reactions to the pony rides.
-Some of them love it, especially the parents of toddlers who have the time fo their life riding a horse for the firs time.
+Some of them love it, especially the parents of toddlers who have the time of their life riding a horse for the first time.
 Others complain about "unpleasant smells."
-I'm guessing they must be city slickers who don't want to think about the fact that horses can be smelly animals and they have to "do their business' somewhere.
-To decide whether it's for you, check some of these reviews on Yelp.
+Continue to 3 of 3 below.

 03 of 03